AeanSR/AeanSR.github.io/_posts/2016-4-13-wow-dictionary.md

 Compare between strings are just simple with dynamic programming.
 If you don't know how to do this [just read this slide](http://bioinfo.ict.ac.cn/~dbu/AlgorithmCourses/Lectures/Lec6-EditDistance.pdf).
 That algorithm works on the granularity of alphabets.
 To scale the granularity to words, we need to do word split before we start this algorithm.

 Split latin words is easy.
-It won't be more than ([5 lines of code](http://stackoverflow.com/questions/236129/split-a-string-in-c#adzerk342792211)).
+It won't be more than [5 lines of code](http://stackoverflow.com/questions/236129/split-a-string-in-c#adzerk342792211).

-It is hard to split chinese words.
+However it is hard to split chinese words.
 Billions of chinese Ph.D students graduates each year, by spamming all kinds of word segmentation methods.
 We need a dictionary before doing word segmentation.
 A dictionary for WoW.

 I extracted all strings from DBC and filtered out zhCN corpus.
 Then implemented [this](http://www.matrix67.com/blog/archives/5044) algorithm.